-  By now, hopefully you know not to go into an interview blind.
-A good interviewee will use the company website to learn about its history, values and mission.
+By now, hopefully, you know not to go into an interview blind.
+A good interviewee will use the company website to learn about its history, values, and mission.
 It is also important to read up on the position you’re interviewing for using the job description and other resources such as Glassdoor.

 Social media can be a great resource for interview research as well.
 Check out the company’s social media channels for added knowledge pre-interview.
 Which topics do they share most often?
 With which influencers are they involved?

 An insider tip for using social media is to look up your interviewer’s profiles.
 If you know who your interviewer will be, come up with some basic conversational topics or common interests in case things get stale.
-Just a quick glance at a LinkedIn profile can be all you need.
+Just a glance at a LinkedIn profile can be all you need.

 3. Company Culture

 Studies have found that happy employees are 12% more productive at work than those who are unhappy.
-Company culture is a huge factor of happiness.
+Company culture is a huge factor in happiness.
 To make sure the company you are interested in will be a good fit for you, check out some of the current employees’ social profiles.

 A quick LinkedIn search will show you a list of current employees.
 By viewing their profiles, you can find out how long they’ve been with the company.
 If employees are all brand new, it could be a sign of unhappiness among employees.

 Look into the groups that employees follow on LinkedIn and your common connections.
 While you don’t need to be best friends, could these people be good coworkers for you?